pschaus/book_lepl1402/source/part4.rst

-With this design, introducing new shapes into the program is straightforward and does not require changes to the existing code structure.
+With this design, introducing new shapes into the program is straightforward and does not require to change the structure of existing code.
 We simply add new subclasses for the new shapes.

 ..  code-block:: java
-    :caption: Shape Concrete
+    :caption: Concrete shapes
     :name: shape_concrete

     public class Circle extends Shape {